jdevries3133/nicks_birthday_2021/README.md

 ### Initial

+- WAV file playing avenger's theme, which breaks down and becomes wacky at the end because the end of the file is just the binary representation of the link to the discord bot repeated over and over again.

 ### Discord Bot

 ### Email Bot

-**Exit**

-- MIDI file playing avenger's theme, which breaks down and becomes wacky
-- Discord bot link is hidden in the midi file.

 ### Snail Mail Bot: **The Pony Express**